emonyao/fms-folder-taxonomy/README_v1.md

    When brand or product name cannot be found, the system uses AI models (e.g. BLIP-2 or DeepSeek-VL) to suggest likely values.
 - **Uncertainty Handling & Labeling**
    If AI is used or key fields are missing, filenames are clearly marked (e.g. `_ai_` or `_unknown_`) to indicate confidence level.
+- **Versioning Logic**
+   Automatically detects existing files in the output folder and increments version number (e.g. `_v1`, `_v2`) instead of overwriting.
+- **Case & Character Sanitization**
+   Converts all names to lowercase, replaces spaces/punctuation with underscores `_`, and removes non-ASCII or special characters to ensure valid filenames.
 - **Rename Log Tracking**
    All renaming actions are logged in a `rename_log.csv` file with source attribution (e.g. Website, AI, Manual).
 - **Output Folder Management**